nguyenhuy0905/rare/README.md

 - I am thinking of documenting the development process, which will better describe what I mean by this.

+### History: the pretty-printer highlight is now removed

+- For a lot of situations where you're constantly hitting the worst case, and for situations the string matches right away from the start, the pretty-printer tanks the performance by a lot, since after the first match, it still has to traverse all the characters in the string, and each one of those hit the worst case, aka, for one character, that's $O(m)$ where $m$ is the regex length.
+This is especially true for regex with ".\*" inside.

+- It's not actually removed though.
+If you want that feature, comment out the `is_match` part in `main()` and uncomment one of the pretty-printers.

 ### Performance consideration: how does it compare against grep?

 - `grep` has its dark magic, in which, for longer strings, it actually runs faster.